Department of Health

 Public health significance and occurrence of yellow fever

-Outbreaks may occur in unaffected areas if mosquitoes are infected by migrating humans or monkeys infected with the virus.
+Outbreaks may occur in unaffected areas if vector mosquitoes are exposed to migrating humans or monkeys that are infected with the virus.

 Reservoir for yellow fever virus